Mikhail Stolyarov: Corruption allegations

-On n January 13, 2016, Stolyarov again filed a cassation appeal.
+On January 13, 2016, Stolyarov again filed a cassation appeal.
 “The cassation appeal has been received and is now under consideration.
 The judge can reject the complaint or satisfy it, in the latter case, the sentence, which has already entered into force, will be reviewed,” they said to the court.

 Appeals to the sentence

 On 4 February 2021, the ex-mayor of Astrakhan, Stolyarov, convicted of bribes on an especially large scale, petitions for the replacement of the remaining, unserved term of imprisonment with a milder form of punishment.
 According to the publication, the materials were submitted for consideration at the end of 2020.
 The hearings in the case of Stolyarov were repeatedly postponed.
 The next meeting was scheduled for 3 February.
 Its results are not yet known.

 On March 2, 2021, Stolyarov, was released 2.8 years ahead of schedule.
 This became possible after Stolyarov's defense petitioned the Sovetsky District Court to replace the remaining term with a milder form of punishment.
 The petition was submitted at the end of 2020, and on 15 February 2021, the appeal was granted was granted.